zoltan-kuli/Hangman/README.md

 My goal was to practice JavaScript and start learning Bootstrap.

-You can try out Hangman using [this link](https://people.inf.elte.hu/gshkd4/pages/games/hangman/).
+You can try out Hangman using [this link](https://zoltankuli.github.io/Hangman/).

-# Skills Demonstrated
+# Highlights
 * Created a responsive website with Bootstrap.
 * Created a simple animation with JavaScript.
-* Implemented a simple searching algorithm.
+* Implemented a simple character searching algorithm.

 # Technologies Used
 * JavaScript